Fiserv/verifynow/docs/getting-started.md

 >
 > The current user journey enables developers to access to a range of APIs on Verify Now.

 Before you start integration, it is important to register on the Fiserv Developer Studio to test the Verify Now APIs in the Sandbox environment.
-You may choose to test APIs <a href="?path=docs/getting-started/make-your-first-api-call.md#using-third-party-api-testing-tools" >Using  hird-party API Testing Tools</a> of your choice.
+You may choose to test APIs <a href="?path=docs/getting-started/make-your-first-api-call.md#using-third-party-api-testing-tools" >Using  Third-party API Testing Tools</a> of your choice.
 However, registration is not required to learn about our APIs and reference documentations.
 <!--

 [![Video Thumbnail]][Video]